-How does it happen that all living beings, from a single cell organism to a human body, know how to grow, adapt to an environment, simply keep living?
+How does it happen that all living beings, from a single cell organism to a human body, know how to grow, adapt to an environment, and simply keep living?
 Even if each cell is a complex and relatively independent piece of machinery, a synchronization at a higher level (tissues, organs) is achieved by receiving and processing external signals with senses and using internal biochemical feedback loops to assure alignment.

 It’s not much different in the world of all sizes of organizations operating in complex environments.
 In order to perform well – individual employees, teams, and departments are in need of a well-aligned network of feedback loops.

-What are Kanban Cadences?
+What Are Kanban Cadences?

 Kanban Cadences are a suggested series or rather a network of meetings, fostering proper bi-directional communication happening at all necessary levels of your organization.
-Just like the system of biochemical feedback loops between all cells, tissues and vital organs of your body.
+Just like the system of biochemical feedback loops between all cells, tissues, and vital organs of your body.

 I see a common misunderstanding that Kanban Cadences, proposed originally by David Anderson in 2015 as part of Enterprise Services Planning (ESP) practices, are applicable to big companies only.
 That’s not true.
 Kanban Cadences can significantly help to evolve towards continuous work focused on flow in organizations of any size.